 Secondly, product managers need to think about whether there are any blocking patents that cover new products and features.
 This isn’t just limited to your home market but anywhere in the world where you plan to sell or manufacture your product.
 A patent attorney will be able to advise how best to go about this but there are expert patent search companies that can provide this service and who will carry out a “freedom-to-operate” search.

-Thirdly patent information, freely available on-line at patent offices around the world, can be a great source of competitor information to see in which areas of technology your competitors are focussing.
-Equally, analysing the patents around a specific area of technology is a great way to identify new market entrants and competitors.
+Thirdly patent information, freely available online at patent offices around the world, can be a great source of competitor information to see in which areas of technology your competitors are focusing.
+Equally, analyzing the patents around a specific area of technology is a great way to identify new market entrants and competitors.
 Again specialized patent search companies will be able to perform these searches and produce reports of the competitive patent landscape.